HedvigInsurance/code-test/README.md

 * List all `Insurances` for a given `personalNumber`
 * List all `Policies` for a given `personalNumber` on a specific `date`
 * For a given `Insurance`, show its policy on a specific `date`

+## AI Feature Requirements

+### Primary Feature: AI-Powered Policy Document Intelligence

+**Endpoint:** `POST /api/v1/ai/parse-document`

+Build a document parsing system that extracts structured policy data from unstructured text using LLMs.

+**Functionality:**
+- Accept unstructured policy document text in request body
+- Use an LLM (OpenAI, Anthropic, Azure OpenAI, or other) to extract:
+    - Personal number
+    - Address
+    - Postal code
+    - Start date
+- Validate extracted data
+- Calculate confidence score (0.0 to 1.0)
+- Return structured extraction results with warnings

+### Secondary Feature: Natural Language Policy Search

+**Endpoint:** `GET /api/v1/ai/query?query=<natural language>`

+Allow querying policies using natural language.

+**Example:** `"Show me policies in Stockholm that started in 2024"`

+**Note:** This is optional - focus on document intelligence first.
+Implement this only if you have time and want to demonstrate breadth.

 ## Testing